KieranWebDev/w2d5_dad-jokes---hackathon/plan.md

     display joke done
     get new joke done

-    like or dislike joke - buttons
+    like or dislike joke - buttons - done

-    store jokes accordingly into one of two boxes. like and dislike.
+    store jokes accordingly into one of two boxes. like and - dislike. - done

     basic positioning and css